 Most of us know that we need water to survive.
 We know that our bodies are mostly water.
 We also know we’re supposed to drink at least eight glasses a day.
 And yet, countless Americans ignore this simple health advice.
 So many, in fact, that some reports claim that 75% of Americans are chronically dehydrated.

-If you want to be healthier, your body needs to be hydrated.
-But what if you don’t have the time to drink all that water — or take all the bathroom breaks required?
-Don’t worry; you can also get plenty of water through the foods you eat.
+But what if you don’t have the time to drink all that water or take all the bathroom breaks required?
+What is good for dehydration besides water?
+Don’t worry —there are plenty of foods that help keep you hydrated.

 Water plays an important role in many of your body’s functions.
 It helps regulate your body temperature.
 It lubricates your joints.
 And it even helps improve your mood, cognition, and quality of sleep.
 However, water is perhaps most important because it helps deliver nutrients to the cells throughout your body.

 When you’re dehydrated, your cells can’t absorb vital nutrients as readily as they could in a hydrated body.
 As a result, your health suffers, causing symptoms like headaches, dizziness, and dry mouth, and particularly severe cases can even result in hospitalization.

 But despite water’s many benefits, it can be difficult for many people to get all the water their bodies need.
 Sometimes, folks don’t like the taste of plain water.
 Other times, they are just too busy to gulp down all those glasses!
 But whatever the reason, many people find themselves searching for water alternatives for hydration, like IV treatments or hydrating foods.

 Drinking eight glasses of water each day may seem like a tall order for busy folks on the go.
 But luckily, staying hydrated isn’t all about drinking water.
 You can also fill your diet with hydrating foods.

 Besides water, what is good for hydration?
 Try the following fruits, veggies, and other foods: